Introduction to Frandum

 Getting started

 The best way to start playing is to connect to the game and create your character, then follow the online tutorial.
-If you feel lost at any time, try and contact someone around.
+If you feel lost at any time, try and contact someone around or use the report command so that an admin may come back to you later on (in a matter of hours).

 • To gain experience you will need to pay a close attention to where you are, what you can see and discover, and what people tell you.

-• The best place to get familiar with the world is the area around the Crossroads of Wildstone, and the villages of Tumulus and Hope (see the maps of the world) which contain vital commodities and shops.
+• The best place to get familiar with the world is the area around the Crossroads of Wildstone, and the villages of Tumulus and Hope (see the maps of the world, or look for directions in the game) which contain vital commodities and shops.

-• If you die, do not panic and read help death, which will explain you what you have to do to redeem yourself before the gods.
+• If you die, do not panic and read help death, which will explain you what happens next.

-• If the world gets dim, it can be made anew thanks to the reset command.
+• If the world gets dim, or if your current area has been scourged, they can be made anew thanks to the reset command.
 If you feel lost, the recall command will bring you back to the Crossroads of Wildstone, with a small cost.